hainayanda/CombineAsync/README.md

 let timedResult = await publisher.sinkAsynchronously(timeout: 1)
 ```

-it will produce `PublisherToAsyncError` if error happens in the conversion.
-The error are:
+it will produce `PublisherToAsyncError` if an error happens in the conversion.
+The errors are:
 - `finishedButNoValue`
 - `timeout`
 - `failToProduceAnOutput`

-other than those errors, it will rethrows the error produced by the original `Publisher`
+other than those errors, it will rethrow the error produced by the original `Publisher`

-### Sequence of Publisher to array
+### Sequence of Publisher to an array of output

-Similar with `Publisher` to async, any sequence of `Publisher` can be converted to aync too with a single call:
+Similar to `Publisher` to async, any sequence of `Publisher` can be converted to async too with a single call:

 ```swift
 let results = await arrayOfPublishers.sinkAsynchronously()